gspahlin/Matplotlib_challenge/README.md

 correctly if you reload it.
 If you cannot get this file to work, the code can be perused in the "just_code" version I pushed to this repo (see below).

 Matplotlib_challenge_final_just_code_v2.py - this is a de-jupyterized version of the above that I added as a backup.
 It has the same code as the above Jupyter Notebook and will execute if the .csv files are placed in the same folder as it.
-I've seen some errors with the jupyter files not displayling correctly in github, or reverting to the starter code and deleting my entire analysis.
-If the Jupyter file above does that, this file should still work.
+I've seen some errors with the jupyter files not displayling correctly in github.
+Additionally
+I had one instance where moving the file and trying to reupload it to Jupyter caused it to revert to the starter code, and deleted the entire analysis.
+If the Jupyter  file above does anything crazy, this file should still work.

 Mouse_metadata.csv, and Study_results.csv - these are the data files that were used in the analysis